Translating predictive distributions into informative priors: Examples

 To assess uniqueness, we consider estimated optimal hyperparameter values \(\lambda^{*}\) in each replicate.
 Figure \ref{fig:r2_roundtrip_lambda} displays the estimates for \(s_{1} = 3\) and \(s_{2} \in \{0.33, 0.69, 1.44, 3\}\), which corresponds to the targets in Figure \ref{fig:r2_roundtrip_full}.
 The estimates for \(\gamma\) and \(\alpha\), for the Gaussian and Dirichlet-Laplace priors respectively, are consistent across replicates, which suggests the optima may be unique.
 This remains true even for targets where the prior is not faithful to the target, e.g.~the \(\text{Beta}(3, 3)\) target.
 There is more variability in the hyperparameters of the regularised horseshoe prior.
-There does appear to be unique solution for \(u\) for the \(\text{Beta}(3, 0.33)\) and \(\text{Beta}(3, 0.69)\) targets, whereas \(p_{0}\) and \(s^{2}\) are highly variable across replicates, which may reflect nonuniqueness or may be due to the lack of replicability (discussed above) of this optimisation for the regularised horseshoe.
+There does appear to be unique solution for \(\nu\) for the \(\text{Beta}(3, 0.33)\) and \(\text{Beta}(3, 0.69)\) targets, whereas \(p_{0}\) and \(s^{2}\) are highly variable across replicates, which may reflect nonuniqueness or may be due to the lack of replicability (discussed above) of this optimisation for the regularised horseshoe.

 The hyperparameters \((a_{1}, b_{1})\) for the additive noise variance \(\sigma^2\) are highly variable across replications for almost all prior/target combinations.
 This reflects the anticipated lack of uniqueness when incorporating such hyperparameters.
-It is particularly striking for the Dirichlet-Laplace prior when \(s_{2} \in \{0.33, 0.69\}\), where we observe consistent and excellent fits/faithfulness to the target, but these do not correspond to replicable estimates for \((a_{1}, b_{1})\).
+It is particularly striking for the Dirichlet-Laplace prior when \(s_{2} \in \{0.33, 0.69\}\), where we consistently attain faithfulness but no replicability in estimates for \((a_{1}, b_{1})\).
 These settings are also interesting as the choice of single or multi-objective approach greatly impacts the optimum values of \(a_{1}\) and \(b_{1}\).
 Faithfulness of the multi-objective optima, illustrated in Figure \ref{fig:r2_roundtrip_full}, are not appreciably worse than the single objective approach, but the inclusion of \(\sigma^{2}\) into the secondary objective has resulted in optimal values of \(a_{1}\) and \(b_{1}\) that maximise the dispersion of the marginal prior (i.e.~small \(a_{1}\) and large \(b_{1}\)).
-Asymptotic results are also known for the Gaussian prior, and in Appendix \ref{additional-information-for-the-r2-example} we further assess replicability by benchmarking our optimisation process against suitable `true' (asymptotically) values.
+Asymptotic results are also known for the Gaussian prior, and in Supplement \ref{a-comparison-to-an-asymptotic-result} we further assess replicability by benchmarking against (asymptotically) `true' values.